FAIR-INNOVATION/FAIR-documentation/source/AIRLab/airlab_function.rst

     "G20T812S20v3","20*20","≤500","Standard express cartons #8~12"
     "G20T812S20v4","20*20","≤500","Standard express cartons #8~12"

+Where each grid size equals the pallet size divided by the number of pallet grids.
+For example, for model G25B214S40, the size of each grid is at most 1000/25 = 40 mm, suitable for box sizes ranging from 80 to 560 mm.

 .. important::
-    where each grid size equals the pallet size divided by the number of pallet grids.
-For example, for model G25B214S40, the size of each grid is at most 1000/25 = 40 mm, suitable for box sizes ranging from 80 to 560 mm.

     You can choose the model that best suits your needs.
 If the pre-installed models cannot meet your requirements, please feel free to contact us.

 Palletizing Height